adbaga/sequential-group-recommendation/README.md

 <p>
-In this assignment I implemented the paper "Fair Sequential Group Recommendations" by Maria Stratigi, Jyrki Nummenmaa, Evaggelia Pitoura, and Kostas Stefanidis and experiment with our modification and comparison between the results of the implementation.
+In this assignment I implemented the paper "Fair Sequential Group Recommendations" by Maria Stratigi, Jyrki Nummenmaa, Evaggelia Pitoura, and Kostas Stefanidis and experiment with the modification and comparison between the results of the implementation.
 This implementation is based on collaborative filtering method using user based similarity</p>

+<p>I would give an appreciation Neil Patel, my classmate with whom I spent a good amount of time to understand the assignment,
+formulating the challenges, exchanging ideas, and in the end each of us could produce proper implementations, solutions, and method. </p>

 <a href="https://homepages.tuni.fi/konstantinos.stefanidis/docs/sac20.pdf">Link to the paper </a>
 <br>